Palazzo del Governatore.

 The “Grande Albergo delle Rose” in its original form.

 ❤The mosque was constructed on the site of the Aghios Antonios church next to the cemetery of the Knights.
-The exterior of the mosque boasts an ornate minaret from which the call to prayer has been heard down through the centuries.
-The mosque is named after Murat Reis, who is buried in the cemetery within the grounds.
-One of the Ottoman Empire’s most successful naval commanders, he was also considered by many to be one of the most important Barbary corsairs.
-For centuries sailors visited his tomb at the mosque seeking good luck at sea.
-He was later in life relieved of his post by the Ottoman Sultan presumably because of his sarcastic poetry. 💔
+The mosque's exterior boasts an ornate minaret from which the call to prayer has been heard through the centuries.
+The mosque is named after Murat Reis and is buried in the cemetery on the grounds.
+One of the Ottoman Empire’s most successful naval commanders, many also considered him to be one of the most important Barbary corsairs.
+For centuries, sailors visited his tomb at the mosque, seeking good luck at sea.
+Later in life, the Ottoman Sultan relieved him of his post, presumably because of his sarcastic poetry. 💔

 The Mourat Reis Mosque.